h365chen/cicd-as-autograder/docs/src/more_secure/group_tokens.md

 # Group access token

-Personal access token may be too powerful for a single course.
-Additionally, in our previous setup, you exposed it inside the `.gitlab-ci.yml` under the `ece100/root/a0/starter` repo, which can be considered highly unsecure.
-To make it safer, we can use a group access token instead.
+A personal access token may be too powerful for managing a single course.
+Additionally, in our previous setup, the token was exposed inside the `.gitlab-ci.yml` file under the `ece100/root/a0/starter` repository, which is considered highly insecure, as the starter repository will eventually be distributed to students.

+To improve security, we can use a **group access token** instead.

 ```json
 // group_access_token_config.json